 But wait, there’s more on the chinchilla!

 7.)
 Like other rodents, a chinchilla’s teeth continually grow their whole life.
-If they don’t have tough and/or abrasive things to chew on, like wooden blocks and such, then their teeth will grow so much that they literally wouldn’t be able to eat.
+If they don’t have tough and/or abrasive things to chew on, like wood and such, then their teeth will grow so much that they literally wouldn’t be able to eat.

 Did you know…?

-Chinchillas can jump up to 6 feet, it they need to!
+Chinchillas can jump up to 6 feet, if they need to!

 8.)
-Chinchillas are naturally from very high elevations in the Andes mountains and thus are used to cooler climates.
-They can overheat and die of heat stroke if the temperature is reaches over 80 degrees F for even a short period of time.
+Chinchillas live in very high elevations in the Andes mountains and thus are used to cooler climates.
+They can overheat and die of heat stroke if the temperature is reaches over 80°F for even a short period of time.

 9.)
 Being as they are such social animals, they do need a ton of affection and always do better in pairs or groups, if kept as pets.

 10.)
-The chinchilla communicates with its friends with an array of squeals, chirps, barks, and grunts.
+The chinchilla communicates via an array of squeals, chirps, barks, and grunts.